 Using Texts in our Curriculum

 Quality texts are used as hooks into learning across the curriculum.
 A rich diet of books from modern classics to contemporary fiction along with high interest non-fiction texts are used to engage our EYFS and KS1 children into new areas of learning.
 Reading is a core skill that allows children access to all areas of the enriched curriculum, and is in fact an essential and rewarding life skill.
 Books are placed at the heart of every topic, and reading is integral to everyday school life.

 Shared Reading Sessions

 In Nursery, pupils take home a book from our Library to share with Parents.
-From Christmas, some children will have a picture book to take home to support early language acquisition.
-When the children are ready, they will also have a banded book (that follows the Oxford Reading Tree system) to further practise the use of the phonics sounds being taught.
+During the summer term, some children will have a picture book to take home to support early language acquisition.
+When the children are ready, they will also have a banded book to further practise the use of the phonics sounds being taught.